w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ![cancel-referenda-preimage-check](../assets/cancel-referenda-preimage-check.png)

 You must copy the preimage to use it when you submit your proposal.
-To submit the proposal to cancel referendum 249, we need to go under
-[Governance > Referenda](https://polkadot.js.org/apps/#/referenda) and click the "Submit Proposal" button.
+To submit the proposal to cancel referendum 249, for example, you need to go under [Governance > Referenda](https://polkadot.js.org/apps/#/referenda) and click the "Submit Proposal" button.